louisrubet/multi-distro-packager/README.md

 The user application is built and installed as the user `packager` (uid=1000, gid=1000).

-For the final test the generated package is installed with its runtime dependencies in a new container.
+For the final test the generated package is installed in a new container using the package manager of the distro, which installs the needed runtime dependencies.

 ## Installation from this repository